 We are helping to coordinate between government and community-based health providers to promote a unified response and facilitate the safe and rapid referral of suspected COVID-19 cases for testing and care.

-A community health worker checks temperatures at a screening site in Shan State, Myanmar.
+A community health worker in Shan State, Myanmar.

 Your donation today to Community Partners International can help to: